TomaszCieslak4/MachineLearning/README.md

 # K-Means | [kmeans.py](kmeans.py)

-Both Gaussian Mixture and K-Means are included, and the results and incredibile.
+Both Gaussian Mixture and K-Means are included, and the results are incredibile.

 ![km](img/kmean_border.png)